-If soilborne issues plague your tunnel or hoophouse production, you have a couple options until you can get the problem under control: You can use the sorting filters to choose from the resistant varieties in our field tomatoes; or, you can try grafting your favorites to a well-proven rootstock such as 'Shin Cheong Jang.'
+If soilborne issues plague your tunnel or hoophouse production, you have a couple options until you can get the problem under control: You can use the sorting filters to choose from the resistant varieties in our field tomatoes; or, you can try grafting your favorites to a well-proven rootstock such as 'Maxifort' or 'Estamino'.

 Learn more about Common Tomato Pests, Diseases, and Physiological Issues…

-It's equally possible to grow any field tomato in a high tunnel, and it is from this large, diverse category that many high tunnel growers are interested in choosing the best varieties for trialing.
-In most cases, there are fewer environmental issues in tunnels versus the field.
-Nonetheless, some are better than others — again, primarily because of particular disease resistances and more compact habits.
+In most cases, fewer environmental issues are encountered in tunnels than in the field.
+Nonetheless, some of the field varieties are distinctly better than others for tunnel production — again, primarily because of particular disease resistances and more compact habits.

-We've listed our favorites from the field line-up below.
-But before choosing varieties for high tunnel and hoophouse growing, it's a good idea to be aware of the diseases found in this type of tomato culture, so you can choose the varieties resistant to the particular disease pressures found in your environment.
+Below, we've listed our favorites from the field line-up.
+But — before choosing varieties for high tunnel and hoophouse growing, it's best to be aware of diseases common to this type of tomato culture, so you can choose varieties with resistances to the particular disease pressures found in your environment.

 Tunnel Diseases & Resistances to Look For

-Here is a brief overview of tomato diseases and resistance aspects that rank as important — and why.
-(For a more complete picture, refer to Common Tomato Pests, Diseases, and Phyiological Issues.)
+Here is a brief overview of tomato diseases and plant resistance aspects that rank as important in high tunnel production — and why.
+(For a more complete picture, refer to Common Tomato Pests, Diseases, and Physiological Issues.)

-These are fungi that thrive on the high humidity (85% plus) and restricted air movement that can exist in high tunnels, particularly if they lack adequate ventilation or are left unattended during busy times or under high-risk weather conditions.
+These are fungi that thrive on the high humidity (85% plus) and restricted air movement that can exist in high tunnels, particularly if the setup lacks adequate ventilation or the plants are left unattended during busy times or under high-risk weather conditions.

 - Leaf mold (LM).
-Fulvia fulva, Passalora fulva. * — A very common, and potentially devastating fungus that causes leaves and blossoms to rot away very rapidly.
-The spores of the fungus survive in dead plant tissue and other organic material around the high tunnel, and it can be difficult to get rid of them.
+Fulvia fulva, Passalora fulva. * — A very common, potentially devastating fungus that causes leaves and blossoms to rot away very rapidly.
+The spores of this fungus survive within dead plant tissue and other organic material around the high tunnel, and it can be difficult to get rid of them.